openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 	If, for example, your network assumes the RGB inputs, the Model Optimizer can swap the channels in the first convolution using the `--reverse_input_channels` command line option, so you do not need to convert your inputs to RGB every time you get the BGR image, for example, from OpenCV*.

 -	**Larger batch size**<br>
-	Notice that the devices like GPU are doing better with larger batch size.
-While it is possible to set the batch size in the runtime using the OpenVINO Runtime API [ShapeInference feature](../../OV_Runtime_UG/ShapeInference.md).
+	Some devices, like GPU, achieve better results with larger batch sizes.
+In such cases, it is possible to set the batch size using the OpenVINO Runtime API [ShapeInference feature](../../OV_Runtime_UG/ShapeInference.md).

 ## When to Specify Layout